mongodb/motor/doc/tutorial-asyncio.rst

 Querying for More Than One Document
 -----------------------------------
-Use `AsyncIOMotorCollection.find` to query for a set of documents.
+Use :meth:`~motor.motor_asyncio.AsyncIOMotorCollection.find` to query for a set of documents.
-`AsyncIOMotorCollection.find` does no I/O and does not require a ``yield from`` statement.
-It merely creates an `AsyncIOMotorCursor` instance.
-The query is actually executed on the server when you call `AsyncIOMotorCursor.to_list` or `AsyncIOMotorCursor.each`, or yield from :attr:`~motor.motor_asyncio.AsyncIOMotorCursor.fetch_next`.
+:meth:`~motor.motor_asyncio.AsyncIOMotorCollection.find` does no I/O and does not require a ``yield from`` statement.
+It merely creates an :class:`~motor.motor_asyncio.AsyncIOMotorCursor` instance.
+The query is actually executed on the server when you call :meth:`~motor.motor_asyncio.AsyncIOMotorCursor.to_list` or :meth:`~motor.motor_asyncio.AsyncIOMotorCursor.each`, or yield from :attr:`~motor.motor_asyncio.AsyncIOMotorCursor.fetch_next`.

 To find all documents with "i" less than 5: